keolo/mixpanel_client/readme.md

     )

 Use the Import API to specify a time in the past.
-You'll need to include your API token in the data ([more details](https://mixpanel.com/docs/api-documentation/importing-events-older-than-31-days.)).
+You'll need to include your API token in the data ([docs](https://mixpanel.com/docs/api-documentation/importing-events-older-than-31-days.)).

 To import, encode the data as JSON and use Base64.
 Encode the data like this: